Wearing a school uniform gives the children both a sense of pride and belonging.

 - White polo shirt

-- Grey skirt, trousers or shorts.
+- Grey skirt, grey pinafore dress, grey trousers or grey shorts.
 Please note that skirts should be an appropriate length.

 - Burgundy (not red) cardigan or jumper.